SinixND/roguelike/README.md

 A roguelike made with raylib and emscripten to learn programming.
 Platforms: Linux, Windows, Browser

+## Game features/actions
+- [ ] Move: Single-tile (on button, swipe) and path-guided movement (on mouse click, modifier button or mouse click) possible.
+- [ ] Wait: Perform no action this turn and regenerate 1 HP.
+- [ ] Attack: Damage a adjacent unit.
+Gain experience by killing.
+- [ ] Interact: Use objects (eg. stairs/ladders) to advance to the next level.
+- [ ] Level up: Gain attribute points on leveling up.
+- [ ] Attributes: Change your stats based on the distribution of your total attribute points among the available stats (experimental approach).

 ## Concepts used in project (currently or in former versions)
 - Generic Makefile (no cmake)
 - Support for linux / web (library: emscripten) / windows